 US Department of Labor.
 The situations FMLA applies to are childbirth, adoption or foster care, immediate family member care, or an individual medical case.

-In order to qualify, you must have worked for the company for 1,250 hours at minimum, and the company must employee at least 50 people within a 75-mile radius.
+In order to qualify, you must have worked for the company for 1,250 hours at minimum, work at a location where the company employs 50 or more employees within 75 miles.

 One thing to note with FMLA, most companies will require that you’ve exhausted every other avenue possible before you can use FMLA.
 This includes all your sick days, vacation time, and any personal days.